databio/sciquill/README.md

 To add page numbers:

-1. put the PDF document into the `addpages.tex file.
+1. put the PDF document into the `tex_utilities/addpages.tex` file.
 2. Run: `pdflatex addpages.tex`
 3. Page numbers are added at addpages.pdf!